How To Create A Traced Portrait

 For this project I am creating a portrait of one of my favorite artists- Frida Kahlo, but this will work on just about any photo, I think. 🙂

 I recently received Cricut’s new Bright Pad (Thank you Cricut!) and I am using it in this project.
 The Bright Pad is a low profile light box, and it’s extremely handy for tracing.
-I’m also using some of my most favorite Tombow products to create this portrait.
+I’m also using some of my most favorite Tombow (affiliate link) products to create this portrait.

 Mixed Media Paper

 05 MONO Drawing Pen